Wrath of the Black Manta: Development

 When Ninja Cop Saizou was localized for North America and Europe, all of the game's cut scenes were replaced with more realistic drawings.
 One of these particular cut-scene drawings was copied from How to Draw Comics the Marvel Way by Stan Lee and John Buscema.
 The image in question (the face of an evil-looking man with a mustache) is featured when interrogating an enemy in the first level.

+The localization also included anti-drug messages instead of story dialogue where the kids were kidnapped for supposedly being from upper class families.